anthony2025/react-mxmaps/README.md

 - [x] As a student, I want to see a map of Mexico City.
 - [x] As a student, I want to see a map that has all the stores represented as markers/pins on the map.
-- [ ] As a student, I want to be able to click on a store and add it to a list of 'My Favorite Stores'

 ## Screenshots
 <div id='screenshots'/>